rtrader58/AZ-800T00-Administering-Windows-Server-Hybrid-Core-Infrastructure/Module 02 Errata.md

 ## Lab Setup:

+Ignore the note you will be able to create a tenant <br>
+Step 4: Type Microsoft Entra ID and Select
 Step 9: If challenged with “Help us prove you’re not a bot” enter the Captia and hit submit. <br>

 ### Exercise 1:  Preparing Azure AD for AD DS integration

+Scipt lab setup as you have already completed <br>
 Task 1: Create a custom domain in Azure <br>
 Step 2: Use the credential provided in the lab <br>

-Task 2: Create a user with the Global Administrator role <br> Step 2: After selecting New Users, select Creat new user <br> Step 5: Click Next: Properties - Scroll sown to setting and set usage location as United States <br>
+Task 2: Create a user with the Global Administrator role <br> Step 2: After selecting New Users, select Creat new user <br> After step 4: Copy the new users User Principle Name and Password into Notepad so you can use it in later steps.

-After step 8, click on the new user you created and copy the new users User Principle Name.
-I recommend you open Notepad on your computer connecting to the lab environment and paste the account so you can use it in future labs. <br>
+Step 5: Click Next: Properties - Scroll sown to setting and set usage location as United States <br>

-Task 3: Change the password for the user with the Global Administrator role  <br><br>
+Task 3: Change the password for the user with the Global Administrator role  <br>
+Step 1: Open a New InPrivate window
-Step 3 and 4 :  Paste the logon name and passowrd you previously copied. <br> Step 5:  I pasted the password used by the labuser account found under the Resources tab <br>
+Step 3 and 4: Paste the logon name and passowrd you previously copied. <br> Step 5:  I pasted the password used by the labuser account found under the Resources tab <br>
+After Step 5: Close the New InPrivate window

-Exercise 2: Preparing on-premises AD DS for Microsoft Entra ID integration <br>
+### Exercise 2: Preparing on-premises AD DS for Microsoft Entra ID integration <br>

 Task 1: Install IdFix <br>
 Step 1: On SEA-ADM1, open Microsoft Edge, and then browse to +++https://github.com/microsoft/idfix+++ remove the +++ <br>

+### Exercise 3: Downloading, installing, and configuring Microsoft Entra Connect

+Ensure you are in the custom tenant you added <br>

 ### Exercise 4: Verifying integration between AD DS and Azure AD